RockLogicGmbH/slashing-guard/README.md

 > Make sure you choose the valid one (see the blue verified sign on the screenshot)

-3. Store your new bot token on a safe location (you will need that later on!)
+3. Store your new bot token on a safe location (you will need that later on)

-As soon as the prerequisites done, the Slashing Guard setup can start.
+As soon as the prerequisites are done, the [Slashing Guard setup can start](#usage).

 # Usage